coconut-xr/co-consistent/README.md

 ## **Why?**

 Synchronizing action ordering across multiple clients in a network can be done in various ways. **co-consistent** uses a shared timeline to order events and a clock that can jump forward in time.
-Other concepts relay on a heavy server to order actions and compute state.
+Other concepts rely on a heavy server to order actions and compute state.
 **co-consistent** offloads this work to the clients and is designed for a peer-to-peer scenario but can also be used in a client-server architecture.

 ## [**Examples**](https://cocoss-org.github.io/co-consistent)

 _The code for each example can be found on the respective pages_

--   [State](https://cocoss-org.github.io/co-consistent/state) - simple example with multiplication and division
+-   [State](https://cocoss-org.github.io/co-consistent/state) - simple example with multiplication and addition
 -   [Parallel](https://cocoss-org.github.io/co-consistent/parallel) - edit states in parallel without touching the other
 -   [Continous](https://cocoss-org.github.io/co-consistent/continous) - extrapolate state for representing the continous position of a ball